hpc2n/sphinx-lesson-template/content/starpu1.rst

 Codelets and tasks
 ^^^^^^^^^^^^^^^^^^

-When StarPU is initialized, the creates a set of **worker threads**.
+When StarPU is initialized, it creates a set of **worker threads**.
 Usually each CPU core gets its own worker thread.
 Depending on the configuration, one or more CPU cores (and GPU worker threads) are allocated for managing any GPUs.
 All tasks are placed into a task pool from which the worker threads pick tasks as they become ready for scheduling.